doronl07/888-DevOps-HS/README.md

 -	filter the download session from the pcap file and create a screenshot, describe the communication step by step in the session

 ## Docker Task
 - create a docker file to install linux server with nginx
   - change the default port to 8080
-  - change the default port to 8080
   - copy your git repository into the docker
   - create an image out of it